 Computing is taught using a range of digital technologies to allow the children to experience programming through real life scenarios.
 This allows them to create algorithms, debug software and learn basic coding skills through a safe and secure digital environment.

-Throughout Years One and Two, children are taught to understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions.
+Throughout the Early Years and KS1, children are taught to understand what algorithms are; how they are implemented as programs on digital devices; and that programs execute by following precise and unambiguous instructions.
 Children also learn how to create and debug simple programs and to use logical reasoning to predict the behaviour of simple programs.
 As well as this, children learn how to use technology purposefully to create, organise, store, manipulate and retrieve digital content and how to recognise common uses of information technology beyond school.
 Children learn how to use technology safely and respectfully, keeping personal information private and where to go for help and support when they have concerns about content or contact on the internet or other online technologies.

 Vision for Computing